 - All.
 This item indicates that all ciphers are allowed to be managed by the HTTPS listener.
 This is the default setting.

 - High security.
 This option set by default the ciphers:

 Which they’ll be enough to pass through an A+ in SSL Labs .

 - Custom security.
-This option allows to set your own allowed ciphers through the Customize your ciphers field.
+This option allows setting your own allowed ciphers through the Customize your ciphers field.

 - Customize your ciphers.
 This is the allowed customized list of ciphers that will be accepted by the SSL connection, which it’s a string in the same format as in OpenSSL ciphers .
 This option will be displayed if Custom security is set.

 - SSL Offloading.
-Note that this version includes new SSL Offloading capabilities which increases performance on CPUs AES compatible.
+Note that this version includes new SSL Offloading capabilities which increase performance on CPUs AES compatible.
 If your hardware implements this capabilities this option will be shown.
-Other wise not.
+Otherwise not.